 |Measured Width Carcass||54 mm|

 |Measured Total Thickness Sidewall||0.85 mm|

 |Measured Total Thickness Center (excluding knobs)||1.80 mm|

-Schwalbe claims the Nobby Nic 29 x 2.25 SnakeSkin to have a weight of 710 grams, my sample comes in at 731 grams which is a good bit more.
-The volume of the tire is good with a carcass width of 54 mm and a maximum height of 53 mm on a 17C rim.
+Schwalbe claims the Nobby Nic 29 x 2.25 SnakeSkin to have a weight of 710 grams; my sample comes in at 731 grams which is a good bit more.
+The volume of the tire is good with a casing width of 54 mm and a maximum height of 53 mm on a 17C rim.
 Maximum width of the tire is 55 mm measured at the side knobs.